 Highway 3A/31: Nelson to Kaslo (70-km; 1-hour drive)

 This popular shoreline drive connects Nelson to Balfour, Ainsworth and Kaslo.
 Beautiful views of Kootenay Lake are prominent.
 The drive offers access to two ferries: the Proctor/Harrop that accesses these two communities and the Balfour Ferry landing that connects Kootenay Bay and the communities along the East Shore.
 Both ferries are free, but it’s the Kootenay Lake Ferry (Balfour to Kootenay Bay) that is famous for being the ‘Longest Free Scenic Ferry Ride in the World’ (with a 35-minute sailing time).

 Another remarkable attraction along the route is Ainsworth Hot Springs and its horse-shoe shaped cave.
 Wellness bathers can soak in the natural pool or explore the steam cave with stalactites dripping from the ceiling.

 Inside the cave at Ainsworth Hot Springs Resort; photo courtesy of the resort.

-And not to be forgotten is the SS Moyie, the oldest surviving intact passenger sternwheelers in the world.
-Berthed at the edge of Kootenay Lake, this vessel rest permanently in her former port at Kaslo.
+And not to be forgotten is the SS Moyie, the oldest surviving intact passenger sternwheeler in the world.
+Berthed at the edge of Kootenay Lake, this vessel rests permanently in her former port at Kaslo.
 Owned and operated by the Canadian Pacific Railway, the SS Moyie plied the waters of Kootenay Lake for nearly 60 years.